grayson-norland/pdf-mantis/README.md

 PDF Mantis requires at least [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 and then either [Maven](http://maven.apache.org) or [Gradle](https://gradle.org).

 ## Installation
-<span style="color:red">PLEASE NOTE: We are currently in the process of uploading PDF Mantis to Maven Central - As such, the below will not work until this task is completed (It is due to be completed imminently)</span>.

 ### Maven

 For [Maven](https://maven.apache.org/), add the below dependency to your `pom.xml` file: